 - Those sensitive to EMFs should avoid far infrared saunas as they generally have a much higher EMF output than near infrared

 Have a warm shower before you sauna to cleanse the skin, start the warming process and help stimulate sweating.
-Also, make sure not to sauna on an empty stomach or after a heavy meal – the ideal pre-sauna meal would be high-water content fruits as the body loses a lot of water and electrolytes during sauna.
-Do drink plenty of liquids – vitamin rich water such as “spa water” (containing lemon and cucumber) and coconut water help to hydrate you and mobilize toxins out of the body.
+Also, make sure not to use a sauna on an empty stomach or after a heavy meal.
+If you’re going to eat something before getting into the sauna, the ideal pre-sauna meal would be high-water content fruits because the body loses a lot of water and electrolytes in the sauna.
+Drink plenty of water—vitamin rich water such as “spa water” (containing lemon and cucumber) and coconut water help to hydrate you and mobilize toxins out of the body.

-When using infrared saunas remove as much clothing as possible as IR rays cannot penetrate clothing.
-Only use IR saunas for short periods to begin with – up to 20 mins at a time – and work up slowly to around 1 hour.
+When using infrared saunas remove as much clothing as possible—IR rays cannot penetrate clothing.
+Only use IR saunas for short periods to begin with—up to 20 mins at a time—and work up slowly to around 1 hour.
 If you feel good after a sauna, you’re on the right track.
 But if you feel sluggish or fatigued, then you may have overdone it a little.

 Try dry brushing before your pre-sauna shower to open pores, stimulate lymphatic flow and improve the value of the sauna session.
 Afterwards, have a cool or even cold, but not hot, bath or shower to close pores, rebalance body temperature and wash off toxins.
-Also, don’t use any form of chemical-based soaps or lotions before or after sauna (or anytime really) as that will defeat the wonderful detox benefits of using the sauna in the first place.
+Also, don’t use any form of chemical-based soaps or lotions before or after the sauna because that will defeat the wonderful detox benefits of using the sauna in the first place.

 Rest for at least 20 minutes after your post-sauna shower to allow the body to come back to equilibrium.
 It may not feel like it, but your body has just done a lot of work!
 Have a meal after sauna with some added natural salt such as sea salt to replace minerals and balance electrolytes.

-Above all else, really enjoy your sauna and allow the experience to benefit you in both mind and body.
-This is a great time to enjoy a book, your favourite music or podcast (if you’re not in a steam sauna!) or simply to sit and meditate and just be.
-So…when’s your next spa day?
+Above all else, really enjoy your sauna experience and allow it to benefit you in both mind and body.
+This is a great time to enjoy a book, your favorite music or podcast (if you’re not in a steam sauna!) or simply to sit and meditate and just be.
+So, when’s your next spa day?